-CLI students arrange their own travel.\FLAS and Title VIII scholarship recipients must utilize American carriers and/or their partner airlines for domestic and international travel.
+CLI students arrange their own travel.
+FLAS and Title VIII scholarship recipients must utilize American carriers and/or their partner airlines for domestic and international travel as per the Fly America Act.
 FLAS and Title VIII recipients should contact the CLI office for further details before purchasing tickets.

-8-week students should plan to arrive at Warsaw Chopin Airport, WAW on June 4th or slightly before and to depart on July 29th or slightly after.
+8-week students should plan to arrive at Warsaw Chopin Airport, WAW on June 16th or slightly before and to depart on August 10th or slightly after.